Logiqx/wca-ipy/docker/README.md

 #### Volumes

-##### Work Folder
+##### Project Root

-A [bind mount](https://docs.docker.com/storage/bind-mounts/) for $PROJECT_ROOT allows directories to be shared between Jupyter Notebook and MariaDB.
+A [bind mount](https://docs.docker.com/storage/bind-mounts/) at PROJECT_ROOT allows directories to be shared between Jupyter Notebooks and MariaDB.

 ```ini
 # Location of the bind mount for /home/jovyan/work
 PROJECT_ROOT=../..
 ```

-Note: $PROJECT_ROOT is defined as ../.. so that a number of related projects can be accessed.
+Note: PROJECT_ROOT is defined as ../.. so that a number of related projects can be accessed.

 ##### MySQL Configuration